 WHY WE LIKE IT: An aluminum alloy manual pasta maker that can be completely disassembled for easy cleanup and comes standard with pasta cutters and a clamp.
 Choose two pasta widths between 2 and 6.6 millimeters and nine thicknesses between 0.3 to 2.6 millimeters with the adjustable knob.

 You don’t have to pay a lot to own a pasta maker that offers versatility and is easy to clean.
 The iSiLER 150 Roller Pasta Maker is made of a sturdy aluminum alloy construction that makes it easy to clean.
 You can completely disassemble the parts to thoroughly clean the rollers.
-But more importantly, you’ll like that you can control the thickness and width of the pasta.
+But more importantly, you’ll like that you can control the different thicknesses and width of the pasta.
+If you like appliances that are easy to use and control, check out our review of the best masticating juicer.

 #3 Imperia Pasta Maker Machine